|Go to verse:|

 |Pro 23:7||- (top)|

 “have ruined.”
 The Hebrew word is shachat (#07843 שָׁחַת), and it means to ruin, spoil, wipe out.
 In this context “have wasted” seems to be the sense (cp.
 NIDOT).
-The HALOT Hebrew-English lexicon has “ineffective,” which would yield a meaning such as, “your pleasant words have been ineffective.”(top)
+The HALOT Hebrew and Aramaic lexicon has “ineffective,” which would yield a meaning such as, “your pleasant words have been ineffective.”(top)

 “have contempt for.”
 The Hebrew word is buz (#0936 בּוּז pronounced booze), and it means “to despise, to have contempt for, to count as insignificant.
 All those meanings are important and applicable in this context.
 There are some fools who will actually “hate” any wise words people speak to them, but most fools just have contempt for them or think they are meaningless and insignificant.
 [For more on “despise,” see commentary on Prov.
 23:22, “despise”].(top)